Eschatologue/CM_wiki/docs/class/bard/debate.md

 When you deal :dmg-psychic: Psychic damage to a creature, you can impose one of the following effects to that creature (your choice):

-***Doubtful Step.*** The target’s :rsc-speed: Speed is reduced by 10 feet until the start of your next turn.
+***Doubtful Step.*** The target's :rsc-speed: Speed is reduced by 10 feet until the start of your next turn.

 ***Clouded Judgement.*** The target has :d20-disadv: **Disadvantage** on Wisdom and Intelligence saving throws until the start of your next turn.